-The sunflower starfish can be found from Alaska to Southern California and can be found in great abundance on all areas of the BC coast.
+The sunflower starfish can be found from Alaska to Southern California and can be found in great abundance on all areas of the pacific northwest coast.
 They can reach lengths of 46 cm, making them one of the biggest starfish in our area.

-They can be seen from sandy beaches to rocky areas, hiding under kelp and other plants, waiting to pounce on a unsuspecting meal.
+They can be seen from sandy beaches to rocky areas, hiding under kelp and other plants, waiting to pounce on an unsuspecting meal.

 These starfish are the fastest in our area and can travel at about 110 meters an hour.

 They can be seen right at the shoreline and show up in great numbers there but they also are seen up to depths of 450 meters.
 They like to dig up and feed on butter clams.